AhmedZaki99/FinanSync/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the AGPL License - see the [LICENSE.txt](LICENSE.txt) file for details.